zeldi/welcome-node/README.md

-## Deploy to openshift using Docker strategy
+## Deploy Simple NodeJS to openshift using Docker strategy

 As the source code is equipped with ``Dockerfile`` definition, we can use docker deployment strategy to deploy the app.